Policies of the Triton Principal Herald

 SCA Membership is required for all branch heralds, per Kingdom law.
 At-large heralds are not required to be SCA members, but they are highly encouraged to be.

 2.4.3 Branch heralds should include a letter from the outgoing herald stating that it is his/her intention to resign, and/or a letter from the seneschal confirming the branch’s request for a warranted herald.
-This can all be one letter signed by the appropriate parties.
+This can be combined into a Letter of Transfer of Office signed by the appropriate parties.
 An email letter is acceptable.

 2.4.4 Triton may also warrant interested individuals as heralds-at-large.
 At-large heralds are not officers of a branch.
 They report directly to Triton.

-2.4.5 Warrants consist of two-year terms that are renewable upon request assuming previous positive representation of the College and SCA heraldic arts.
+2.4.5 Warrants are valid for two-year terms that are renewable upon request, assuming previous positive representation of the College and SCA heraldic arts.

-2.4.5.1 It is recommended that branch heralds not serve more than two consecutive terms.
-Exceptions must be approved by Triton.
+2.4.5.1 Branch heralds should not serve more than two consecutive terms.
+Triton must approve exceptions to this policy.

-2.4.6 In order to maintain their warrant, heralds must complete one hour of continuing education approved by Triton in each calendar year.
+2.4.6 To maintain their warrant, heralds must complete one hour of continuing education approved by Triton in each calendar year.
+Participation at Pennsic Herald’s Point, War of the Wings Herald’s Point, or teaching a Heraldic topic at Pennsic or University shall fulfill this requirement.

 2.4.7 Warrants may be removed for just and stated cause by Triton.
 The Crown must be consulted if it is deemed necessary to revoke warrants for Officers of State (Golden Dolphin, Finsterwald, and Undine).